node-cache/node-cache/README.md

 All keys are stored in a single object so the practical limit is at around 1m keys.

-## ATTENTION - BREAKING MAJOR RELEASE INCOMING!!!
+## BREAKING MAJOR RELEASE v5.x

+The recent 5.x release:
-The upcoming 5.0.0 Release will drop support for node versions before 6.x!
+* dropped support for node versions before 8.x!
-(We are thinking about dropping node 6.x too, because it recently reached end-of-life.)
+* removed the callback-based api from all methods (you can re-enable them with the option `enableLegacyCallbacks`)

+## BREAKING MAJOR RELEASE v6.x UPCOMING

+Although not breaking per definition, our typescript rewrite will change internal functions and their names.
+Please get in contact with us, if you are using some parts of node-cache's internal api so we can work something out!

 # Install